igorbrigadir/twitter-advanced-search/README.md

 Known limitations: `card_name:` only works for the last 7-8 days.

 The maximum number of operators seems to be about 22 or 23.

+All the Time operators have to be used in conjunction with something else to work.

 ### Tweetdeck Equivalents: